Brassworks-smp/Brassworks-Votifier/README.md

 </h1>

-#This Mod is a fork of https://github.com/muriplz/votifier-for-neoforge
+<a href="https://github.com/muriplz/votifier-for-neoforge">This Mod is a fork of https://github.com/muriplz/votifier-for-neoforge<a><br\>
 This mod adds a link between Voting Sites (PlanetMinecraft, etc).

 This plugin records the votes made by players, and gives them a reward (runs a command).